DreamRelation: Bridging Customization and Relation Generation: Bridging Customization and Relation Generation

 \subsection{Problem definition}

-{Different from convention customization tasks, we explore a new setting that focuses on image generation by both image prompts $c_i \in \mathcal{R}^{N\times H\times W}$ and text prompts $c_t$.} {The $N$, $H$, and $W$ are the number, height, and width of image prompts.} {We call this setting RelationBooth due to the requirements that the generated image $\hat{x}$ should strictly preserve each identity and keep the predicate relation among those identities provided by $c_i$ and $c_t$.}
+Different from conventional customization tasks, we explore a new setting that focuses on image generation by both image prompts $c_i \in \mathcal{R}^{N\times 3\times H\times W}$ and text prompts $c_t$.
+We call this setting relation-aware customized image generation due to the requirements that the generated image $\hat{x}$ should strictly preserve each identity and keep the relationship among those identities provided by $c_i$ and $c_t$.

-{We define this task as:}
+We define this task as:

-{where $\Phi$ is the network parametered by $\theta$.} {For brevity clarification, we set $N=2$ due to the basic triplet element defined in the RelationBooth.}
+where $\Phi_{\theta}$ is the network parameterized by $\theta$.
+For brevity clarification, we set $N=2$ due to the basic triplet element defined in the DreamRelation.